amdzy/NetWarden/README.md

 ## Download

-Download the latest binary from the [release page](https://github.com/soul-remix/NetWarden/releases).
+You can download the latest binary from the [release page](https://github.com/soul-remix/NetWarden/releases).

 ## Build